Elompenta/hashnest-php-api/README.md

     require('hashnest.php');
     $hashnest = new hashnest('Username', 'API-KEY', 'API-SECRET');

+_Username must be your Username, NOT your Account Email_

 We will deliver a demo.php with lot of demo stuff.
 Feel free to code your own nice stuff and put it as demo to this repo